-- It has formulated its own Credit Policy Guidelines in line with the core risk guideline of Bangladesh Bank. - The policy takes into account the sectoral, geographical, large borrower, top borrowers concentration and specific industry exposure cap is set in the policy. - Head Office Organizational structure has been segregated in line with CRM Guideline (Credit Marketing, Credit Approval and Credit Administration activities have been separated). - o Borrower's Risk Grade are assigned and mentioned in the credit proposal. - All disbursement is authorized centrally in the computer system only after confirming fulfillment of documentation requirement as per sanction term.
-There is no scope of disbursement without approval of the competent authority. - o Credit Approval Authority has been clearly defined in the policy. - Strong monitoring of loan portfolio is ensured by separate Credit Monitoring Department.
+- It has formulated its own Credit Policy Guidelines in line with the core risk guideline of Bangladesh Bank. - The policy takes into account the sectoral, geographical, large borrower, top borrowers concentration and specific industry exposure cap is set in the policy. - Head Office Organizational structure has been segregated in line with CRM Guideline (Credit Marketing, Credit Approval and Credit Administration activities have been separated). - Borrower's Risk Rating are assigned and mentioned in the credit proposal. - All disbursement is authorized centrally in the computer system only after confirming fulfillment of documentation requirement as per sanction term.
+There is no scope of disbursement without approval of the competent authority. - Credit Approval Authority has been clearly defined in the policy. - Strong monitoring of loan portfolio is ensured by separate Credit Monitoring Department.

 Asset Impairment Policy: JBL follows central bank guidelines as its asset impairment policy.
-Bangladesh Bank set loan impairment/classification criteria and provisioning policies vide BRPD Circular No. 14 Master Circular dated 23/09/12, BRPD Circular No. 19 dated 27/12/12, BRPD Circular No. 05 dated 29/05/13, BRPD Circular No. 16 dated 18/11/14, BRPD Circular No. 08 dated 2/8/2015, BRPD Circular No. 12 dated 20/08/17, BRPD Circular No. 15 dated 27/09/17, BRPD Circular No. 01 dated 20/02/18, BRPD Circular No. 07 dated 21/06/18, BRPD Circular No. 13 dated 18/10/18, BRPD Circular No. 03 dated 21/04/19, BRPD Circular No. 04 dated 19/03/20.
+Bangladesh Bank set loan impairment/classification criteria and provisioning policies vide BRPD Circular No. 14 Master Circular dated 23/09/12, BRPD Circular No. 19 dated 27/12/12, BRPD Circular No. 05 dated 29/05/13, BRPD Circular No. 16 dated 18/11/14, BRPD Circular No. 08 dated 2/8/2015, BRPD Circular No. 12 dated 20/08/17, BRPD

+Circular No. 15 dated 27/09/17, BRPD Circular No. 01 dated 20/02/18, BRPD Circular No. 07 dated 21/06/18, BRPD Circular No. 13 dated 18/10/18, BRPD Circular No. 03 dated 21/04/19, BRPD Circular No. 04 dated 19/03/20, BRPD Circular No. 16 dated 21/07/20 BRPD Circular No. 52 dated 20/10/20.
 The summary of objective criteria of loan classification and provisioning requirement are as below: